Acceleration Factor Calculators

 Coffin-Manson Model

 Used for thermal cycling fatigue.
-Models the relationship between temperature range and fatigue life.
+Models the relationship between cyclic temperature range and fatigue life.

 Formula: